 D&C or dilation and curettage is a surgical procedure in which the doctor opens the cervix of the female to get access to the uterus.
-This is known as dilation.
+This procedure of opening up the cervix is known as dilation.

 Once the uterus is in reach, the doctor uses “a curette” to clear out any remnants of conception after a miscarriage from the uterus.
-D&C is also performed to diagnose and treat other uterine problems, like Abnormal Uterine Bleeding or AUB.
+D&C is also performed to diagnose and treat other uterine problems, like Abnormal Uterine Bleeding (AUB).

 Periods After a D&C